danfeder/bolt_v2/memory-bank/next_steps_roadmap.md

    - Add season-specific facility availability
    - Create transition handling between seasons

+## 6. Frontend Enhancement & User Testing

+**Priority: High**
+**Estimated Timeline: 3 weeks**

+A comprehensive plan for enhancing the frontend and implementing user testing has been developed to ensure the application meets real user needs.
+See [frontend_user_testing_plan.md](frontend_user_testing_plan.md) for the complete implementation plan.

+### Key Components:

+1. **Frontend Enhancement**
+   - Codebase audit and modernization
+   - User interface improvements
+   - Advanced solver integration
+   - User feedback mechanisms

+2. **User Testing Framework**
+   - Test group formation with diverse user personas
+   - Structured test plan with measurable outcomes
+   - Guided and unmoderated testing sessions
+   - Feedback analysis and iterative improvement

+This initiative will validate the application with real users and data, ensuring that both the frontend and backend components work together seamlessly to provide an excellent user experience.

 ## Implementation Approach

 We recommend an iterative approach, focusing first on application stability, then frontend integration, followed by algorithm refinement and performance optimization.
 This ensures that: